schlich/loomio_help/content/dev_manual/roadmap/index.md

 - intro carousel for new users (actually everyone, when we release these updates)

 ## delegated votes/liquid democracy
+each membership has a 'weight' column, which defaults to 1. for proposal polls, the stance_choice.score is the weight of the membership at the time.

+membership weight is either assigned manually or is based on the number of representations assigned to a particular member in a group.

+we need a screen so that members can select who they delegate their vote to.

+---

 select delegate or representative.. ability for members to select someone to carry their voting power, you can do it for a group or just a thread.

 governance, management, engagement and organising